MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 ## Get the sample app

-Use the sample Python and Django sample application to follow along with this tutorial.
+Use the sample Django sample application to follow along with this tutorial.
 Download or clone the sample application to your development environment.

 1. Clone the sample.